To search for an AA meeting by location, please enter the suburb in the search bar on the right.

 - Closed.
 For alcoholics only (in institutions sometimes restricted to patients or inmates only).
 Usually these are informal discussions devoted to members’ problems and questions, the Twelve Steps, the Twelve Traditions, the Big Book, round-tables and dozens of other formats are used.

 - Open.
 Anyone interested may attend.
 Open speaker meetings.
-These usually consist of a few members, selected beforehand (often from another group) who tell what they were like, what happened and what they are like now, as the Big Book describes “sharing.”
+These usually consist of a variety of members with a few who are called to speak by the meeting chairperson.
+The speakers describe in a general way what they were like when they were drinking, what happened to bring them to AA and what they are like now.
+The Big Book of AA describes this as “sharing”.
 Usually at meetings like this, groups prefer that the member has a little time of continuous sobriety (say, at least three months) before making a “talk”.
 Often at “identiﬁcation” meetings, where a dozen or so members are asked or volunteer to speak, no one asks how long a speaker has been sober.
-Some groups feel it is important to “balance” the program, making sure both men and women are heard, both newer members and older ones.
+Most groups feel it is important to “balance” the program, making sure both men and women are heard, both newer members and older ones.
 In some localities an announcement about the importance of anonymity in the public media is read aloud.
 In many places, the presiding member known as the chairperson emphasises that ‘anything you hear at this meeting is the opinion of the speaker and does not reﬂect the AA opinion as a whole, since no one person speaks for AA.

 There are a variety of AA meetings in Melbourne, Victoria to choose from including: